ben-oxley/homeFlux/README.md

 **This all results in a energy efficient, money saving and super life improving system.**

 It's always possible that some extra information may be found at: [benoxley.com](http://benoxley.com/ "benoxley.com")

+[1]	Ying-Wen Bai and Yi-Te Ku, "AUTOMATIC ROOM LIGHT INTENSITY DETECTION AND CONTROL USING A MICROPROCESSOR AND LIGHT SENSORS," Department of Electronic Engineering, Fu Jen Catholic University, Taiwan,.